Today, I saw myself in my daughter’s face, in her cheek’s up-sweep. I long to see myself in her. Is that narcissistic? 1

 The lingering postscript of Inheritance is not its answers, but its questions.
 Shapiro abides in her examined life without all possible knowledge.
 We all do.
 We don’t entirely know who we are.
 We never will.

 It’s a process, not an arrival.
-We sculpt and mould this knowledge to define who we are but we must consider that who we are isn’t static.
-And this, it isn’t knowable.
+We sculpt and mould this knowledge to define who we are, but we must consider that who we are isn’t static.
+And thus, it isn’t knowable.

-Shapiro’s writing is divine, direct (you will swear she’s talking to you), curious and brave.
+Shapiro’s writing is divine, direct (you will swear she’s talking to you), curious, and brave.
 Accompany Inheritances with Mark Strand’s reflection of time, space, poetry, and being.
-Strand, a favorite of Shapiro and myself, posits existence is a function of place and being.
+Strand, a favorite of Shapiro’s and mine, posits existence is a function of place and being.

 The crumbling of our personal narrative can happen instantly and can change everything.
 “And then I remembered…,” Joan Didion wrote when she suddenly lost her husband.
-“Life as you know it is over” wrote Joan Didion when she lost her daughter.
+“Life as you know it is over,” wrote Didion when she lost her daughter.

 Throughout life, we will be called to reconstruct our self.
 Assembling what we believe to be who we are.
 Moreover, we will be asked to move forward in this new self.